iCliniq Logo

 How to Prevent Acute Fatty Liver of Pregnancy?

-Since the exact cause of acute fatty liver of pregnancy is not known, thus nothing can be done as prevention.
+Since the exact cause of acute fatty liver in pregnancy is unknown, it might be difficult to assess the preventive measures.

 Conclusion:

-Acute fatty liver of pregnancy (AFLP) is a rare, life-threatening disorder developing in the third trimester or early postpartum period (more common in first pregnancy).
-Careful patient history, physical examination, and compatible laboratory and imaging results are often sufficient to make the diagnosis.
+Acute fatty liver of pregnancy (AFLP) is a rare, life-threatening disorder developing in the third trimester or early postpartum period (more common in the first pregnancy).
+Careful patient history, physical examination, and compatible laboratory and imaging results are needed to make the diagnosis.
 Liver biopsy is rarely indicated.
-The choice of treatment is prompt delivery of the infant and intensive supportive care for both- the mother and the newborn.
+The choice of treatment is prompt delivery of the infant and intensive supportive care for both the mother and the newborn.

 Frequently Asked Questions